 Human Rights and Sustainability Specialization in Multidisciplinary Engineering

-A Multidisciplinary Engineering major with a specialization in Human Rights and Sustainability is open to those enrolled in the School of Engineering.
+A Multidisciplinary Engineering major with a specialization in Human Rights and Sustainability is open to those enrolled in the College of Engineering.
 The program draws substantively on the courses offered through the Human Rights Institute, but the requirements are tailored to Engineering.

 A minor in Human Rights is described in the “Minors” section.